Jxl163/LSN_code/README.md

 ## This repository contains the code for the paper:
-# " LSN: Preserving Conservation Laws in Modelling Financial Market Dynamics via  Differential Equations"
+# "LSN: Preserving Conservation Laws in Modelling Financial Market Dynamics via  Differential Equations"

 <!-- <img src="aa1.jpeg" width="60%"> -->